What kinds of spiders can you find in Texas?

-Today, you are going to learn about 23 spiders that live in Texas.
+Today, you will learn about the most common spiders that live in Texas.

-Before we begin, note that the list below is just a fraction of the overall spiders in Texas.
+Before we begin, note that the list below is just a fraction of the overall number of spiders found in Texas.
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
-For example, some estimates claim there are over 50,000 species on the planet!
 With that being said, I did my best to develop a list of COMMON spiders that are often seen and easily identified.

 Wolf Spider Range Map